Wi-Fi-Labs/Labs-Guides/MISC/3DS/Dumping3DSData.md

 - In your respective game's folder, navigate further into `content>00000004.app`
 - Once that .app is open, select `NCCH image options...>Build .cia from file`
 - Your installable `.cia` formatted file will be outputted to the `/gm9/out/` folder on your SD card

+## Encrypting / Decrypting a .CIA file
+_This guide is courtesy of [Nintendo Homebrew](https://3ds.hacks.guide/dumping-titles-and-game-cartridges)_<br><br>

+For organizational purposes it is recommended you copy each `.cia` file you wish to encrypt or decrypt to the `/cias/` folder on your SD card.
+- Press and hold (Start), and while holding (Start), power on your console.
+This will launch GodMode9
+- Navigate to `[0:] SDCARD` -> `cias`
+- Press (A) on the `.cia` to select it
+- Select the option to perform the desired function:
+  - Encrypt to 0:/gm9/out: Create an encrypted copy of the selected `.cia` file in the `/gm9/out/` folder on your SD card
+  - Decrypt to 0:/gm9/out: Create a decrypted copy of the selected `.cia` file in the `/gm9/out/` folder on your SD card
+  - Encrypt inplace: Replace the selected `.cia` file with an encrypted version
+  - Decrypt inplace: Replace the selected `.cia` file with a decrypted version
+- Your encrypted / decrypted `.cia` will be outputted to the desired location

 ## Dumping Save Data & Extra Data from a 3DS Console
 _This guide was originally written by the Citra Development team_<br><br>